Brian Cathcart

 Brian Cathcart (born 26 October 1956) is an Irish-born journalist, academic and media campaigner based in the United Kingdom.
-He is professor of journalism at Kingston University London and in 2011 was a founder of Hacked Off, which campaigns for a free and accountable press.
+He is a founder of Hacked Off, which campaigns for a free and accountable press.
 His books include Were You Still Up for Portillo?
 (1997), The Case of Stephen Lawrence (1999), The Fly in the Cathedral (2004) and The News From Waterloo (2015).

 Background and journalism

 Born in Ireland, Cathcart attended school in Dublin and Belfast before taking a degree in history at Trinity College Dublin.
 After graduating in 1978, he joined Reuters news agency, first as a trainee and then as a correspondent.
 He was on the founding staff of The Independent in 1986, and of The Independent on Sunday in 1990, rising to become deputy editor of the latter paper.

 From 1997, Cathcart was a freelance journalist and author, writing about the murder of Stephen Lawrence, the scandal of trainee deaths at the British army’s Deepcut Barracks and the false conviction of Barry George for the murder of Jill Dando.
 In 2005–8, he was assistant editor and then media columnist at the New Statesman.
 From 2002, he helped launch journalism teaching at Kingston University, finally becoming professor there in 2006.